 There are no fees for entering any of these categories and anyone can nominate, including QFA judges and the company themselves.

 Rising Star Award

-The Rising Star Award recognises individuals aged 25 and under who have a passion for food and drink and are making strides within the industry.
+The Rising Star Award recognises individuals aged 30 and under who have a passion for food and drink, and are making strides within the industry.

-If you know a young person who is working as a chef or in the retail grocery sector, be it in a small convenience store or a large supermarket, or studying food technology, encourage and appreciate them by nominating them for this award.
+If you know a young person who is working in the food sector, for example as a chef, in the retail grocery sector, be it in a small convenience store or a large supermarket, studying food technology, or making a name for themselves in any part of the food industry, encourage and appreciate them by nominating them for this award.

 Criteria against which you will be judged: